cannawen/discord-moderator/README.md

   - When members say `Radiant` or `Dire` they get moved to the appropriate voice channel
   - `Cancel`, `Stop`, or `Done` stops in-house splitting mode
 - `Reset in house` or `Take me to lobby` moves members in `Radiant` and `Dire` to `Lobby`
-- `Take me to church/general` moves all members from any voice channel to `Rico's Pizza` or `General`
+- `Take me to general` moves all members from any voice channel to `General`
 - `See you later nerds` disconnects the speaker
 - `Coach me` brings dota-coach bot over to the member's current voice channel
 - `Win/Lose/Slay together` triggers the ceb voiceline